nijdarshan/gitlab-security-scans/README.md

      - template: Security/SAST.gitlab-ci.yml
      - template: Security/Secret-Detection.gitlab-ci.yml
    ```
-   Customize the scan jobs with additional evaluation steps that stops the jobs in the next stage when a vulnerability is found, such as:
+   Customize the scan jobs with additional evaluation steps that stop the jobs in the next stage when a vulnerability is found, such as:
    ```yaml
    .evaluate_vulnerabilities: &evaluate_vulnerabilities
     - |